Molfetta: History

 The earliest local signs of permanent habitation are at the Neolithic site of Pulo, one of the most important such sites in southern Italy.
 The origins of the city can be traced to a small fishing port; antique graves testify to a fisherman's village in the fourth century BC.
 The position of the future city offered a valid landing to the commerce of Roman Rubo.
 The first indication of a toponym on the coast between Turenum (Trani) and Natiolum (Giovinazzo) is in the Itinerarium Provinciarum Antonini Augusti, edited from a third-century core.
 The place denominated Respa was probably a wrong transcript of the toponym Melpha, referring to a small village of fishermen.

 The first official document that mentions the city dates to November 925; it documents a civitas denominated Melfi, situated on a peninsula named Sant'Andrea.
 The city developed under Byzantine dominion, and was later conquered by the Lombards, who included it in the Duchy of Benevento.
-The city repelled repeated assaults by the Saracens.
+The city repelled repeated assaults by the Emirate of Bari.
 As an independent seaport, Molfetta traded with other Mediterranean markets, including Venice, Alexandria, Constantinople, Syria, Amalfi and Ragusa.